Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

 Our data shows Saul Centers has a return on equity of 15% for the last year.
-That means that for every $1 worth of shareholders’ equity, it generated $0.15 in profit.
+Another way to think of that is that for every $1 worth of equity in the company, it was able to earn $0.15.

 Return on Equity = Net Profit ÷ Shareholders' Equity

 Or for Saul Centers:

 15% = US$40m ÷ US$430m (Based on the trailing twelve months to March 2019.)

 Most know that net profit is the total earnings after all expenses, but the concept of shareholders' equity is a little more complicated.
 It is the capital paid in by shareholders, plus any retained earnings.
 The easiest way to calculate shareholders' equity is to subtract the company's total liabilities from the total assets.

 ROE measures a company's profitability against the profit it retains, and any outside investments.
 The 'return' is the amount earned after tax over the last twelve months.
 The higher the ROE, the more profit the company is making.
 So, as a general rule, a high ROE is a good thing.
 Clearly, then, one can use ROE to compare different companies.

 Does Saul Centers Have A Good ROE?

 Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
 Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
 As is clear from the image below, Saul Centers has a better ROE than the average (6.2%) in the REITs industry.

 That's clearly a positive.
 We think a high ROE, alone, is usually enough to justify further research into a company.
 For example, I often check if insiders have been buying shares .